 The foreign fiancé(e) is not subject to specific income requirements however he or she will need to file a DS-5540 (Public Charge Questionnaire) to prove that they will not become a public charge.

-However, the U.S. citizen must be at or above 100% of the Federal Poverty Level.
+However, the U.S. citizen must be at or above 100 per cent of the Federal Poverty Level.
 This amount will differ depending on which state the U.S. citizen resides.
-For more information about poverty guidelines, go to the U.S. Department of Health and Human Services website.
+More information about poverty guidelines can be viewed at the U.S. Department of Health and Human Services website.

 K 1 visas are usually processed within 5-7 months.
-Of course, this will depend on the strength of your application, if any additional information is needed, and if there are any visa backlogs at the U.S. Citizenship and Immigration Services to compete with.
+Of course, this will depend on the strength of your application, if any additional information is needed, and if there are any visa backlogs at the U.S. Citizenship and Immigration Services that may delay the processing.

 - Consulate fee for non-immigrant visa application processing: $265